-Persons were assigned Medicare coverage based on their responses to the health insurance questions or through logical editing of the survey data.
-A small number of persons were edited to have Medicare.
-For this group, coverage through a managed care plan, Part B, and coverage by prescription drug plan questions were not asked.
-Since no Medicare establishment-person pair exists for this group, the persons' Medicare managed care, Part B, and prescription drug benefit statuses are set to not ascertained.
+Medicare Managed Care Plans, Part B, and Prescription Drug Benefit exists for this group, the persons' Medicare managed care, Part B, and prescription drug benefit statuses are set to not ascertained.
 For those persons who reported Medicare coverage based on their responses to the health insurance questions, the Medicare managed care plan, Part B, and prescription drug benefit questions were asked.
 Medicare managed care plan and prescription drug benefit questions were asked for each round a person indicates Medicare coverage.
 Medicare Part B questions were asked during the first report of Medicare only.
 The Medicare Part B indicator for those persons who indicated not having a Medicare card available was introduced for Panel 14 Round 2 and Panel 13 Round 4.
 For those persons who reported having Medicare coverage in Round 1, but did not have a Medicare card available, Medicare Part B coverage was set to not ascertained (-9).